 The Road Race tables are compiled from Summer Handicap results, and from results

 of qualifying races sent in to the web site.
-Two weeks from the end of the
+Five months into the year and

 Warwickshire Road Race League

-A series of 10 middle-distance road races starting with the Two Castles
+A series of 11 middle-distance road races starting with the Massey Easter

-10k in June and finishing with the Rugby 10 mile in October.
+5 mile in April and finishing with the Rugby 10 mile in September.